PH-F/idserver-sdk/README.md

 #### CLI Stores

-Sometimes is necessary to have some CLI apps doing something using the IDServer API.
+Sometimes it's necessary to have some CLI apps doing something using the IDServer API.
 In this case, we don't have a logged user, so we need a CLI client/key for that.
 If the call comes from a valid CLI Store we allow it without JWT authentication.
-All the necessary headers are create automatically according the environment the PHP is running.
+All the necessary headers are created automatically according the environment the PHP is running in.
 If the app is running in console mode, we get the CLI Client ID and Secret Key from the config file.
+Otherwise the normal web Client ID and Secret Key are being used.

 #### Authorization

 All IDServer authorization is made using the concept of "roles" and "abilities".
-You have basic roles with some default abilities, but this IDServer also allows you to add custom abilities to a given user.
+You have basic roles with some default abilities, but the IDServer also allows you to add custom abilities to a given user.
 All abilities are returned as a Laravel collection.
-To give the current abilities a user has:
+To retrieve all abilities a user has:

 ```php
 ids()